SwayamGardas/SwayamGardas/README.md

 -💼 3.5 Years of Experience in Data Science.

--📊📐 I Love Statistics,Calculas & Linear Algebra. & Have Good Quantitative Intuition and grasping ability.
+-📊📐 I Love Statistics,Calculus & Linear Algebra. & Have Good Quantitative Intuition and grasping ability.

 -📈 Crazy about reading graphs.

--💞️ I’m looking forward to collaborate on all the opportunities in Data Science where I can contibute my skills.
+-💞️ I’m looking forward to collaborate on all the opportunities in Data Science where I can contribute my skills.

 -📫 You can reach me at my personal Email - gardas.swayam77@gmail.com